bsheldon/sombrajo/README.md

 <script type="text/javascript"> var heatmap = new Sombrajo(); </script>
 ```

-When using more dynamic datasets, its also convenient to seed entry `id` for each entry in the DOM, then assign them explicit values as follows:
+When using more dynamic data sets, its also convenient to seed entry `id` for each entry in the DOM, then assign them explicit values as follows:

 ```html
 <div data-entry-id="1001"><a href="/story/1001.html">A great headline here</a></div>